MStrings18/Knowledge-graph-RAG/README.md

 ## License & Disclaimer
 ⚠️ Disclaimer: This project is for research and demonstration purposes only.
-It does not provide legal or financial insurance advice.
+It does not provide legal or financial insurance advice!